What is Recovery and ROSC?

 What is the Illinois Statewide Network of ROSC Councils (ROSC-ISN)?

-The central focus of the ROSC-ISN is to create an infrastructure, or “system of care”, with the resources to effectively address the full range of substance use problems within communities.
-For more information about the history of the ROSC model, visit the Peer Recovery Center of Excellence.
+The central focus of the ROSC-ISN is to create an infrastructure - or “system of care” - with the resources to effectively address the full range of substance use issues within communities.
+For more information about the history of the ROSC model, visit the Center for Addiction Recovery Support.

 The ROSC-ISN Program